 Backpacking often means travelling on the cheap and trying to save money on accommodation is often the first choice.
-I usually tend to go to hostels as I get to meet likewise travellers.
-The choice of rooms can go from a private one to mutiple beds dorms with bathroom or shared ones.
+I usually tend to go to hostels as I get to meet likewise travelers.
+The choice of rooms can go from a private one to multiple beds dorms with bathroom or shared ones.
 Depending on the country you are in, can be really cheap or very expensive like in Norway.

 So if you choose a dorm with multiple beds, it can be from a range of 4 to 20 beds even 80 beds like in Beachcomber Island in Fiji.
 Can be an all female, male or mix dorm.
 I tend to prefer the mix ones as its good to be surrounded by diversity.

 Its used to be called youth hostels, but nowadays, you’ll find a whole range of ages there.
 It always depends on your destination.
 In Europe, you’ll have a younger crowd as in Central Asia, you’ll have the more experienced travellers.

 Yes, guys may snore, but girls do to, maybe to a lesser extend?
 I have stayed in so many hostels in my lifetime that i have felt comfortable sharing my room.
 Don’t even sweat it to sleep with perfect strangers.
 I wonder who thought of this idea, a genius really.
 Why not put random people to share the cost of the room?
 I googled it and it came from a German guy back in 1909!!!